haya14busa/goverage/README.md

         Write a coverage profile to the file after all tests have passed -cpu string
         sent as cpu argument to go test
+  -go-binary
+        An alternative 'go' binary to run the tests, for example to use 'richgo' for more human-friendly output.
   -parallel string
         sent as parallel argument to go test
   -race